ASAT: Adaptively Scaled Adversarial Training in Time Series: Details of Hyperparameters Choice

 \section{Details of Hyperparameters Choice}

-We grid-search the hyperparameters $\epsilon$ in \{0.001, 0.002, 0.005, 0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1\} and $\gamma$ in \{0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.7, 0.8, 0.9, 0.95\} and try $L_2$ and $L_{+\infty}$.
-To investigate the influence of hyperparameters $\epsilon$ and $\gamma$, we take the Transformer model on the five-minute dataset as an example, and discuss the influence of hyperparameters $\epsilon$ and $\gamma$ according to the experimental results.
+We try $L_2$ and $L_{+\infty}$ constraints, try $K$ in $\{1, 2, 3\}$, and search the hyperparameter $\epsilon$ in $\{$0.001, 0.002, 0.005, 0.01, 0.02, 0.05, 0.1, 0.2, 0.5, 1$\}$.
+For time-dependently scaled adversarial training, we try $\gamma$ in $\{0.01, 0.02, 0.03\}$ in the Linear decay, and try $\gamma$ in $\{0.7, 0.8, 0.9\}$ in the Exp decay.
+To investigate the influence of hyperparameters $\epsilon$ and $\gamma$, we take the Transformer model on the five-minute dataset as an example and discuss the influence of $\epsilon$ according to the experimental results.
+Then, we report the best configurations of hyperparameters for every task.

-\subsection{The Influence of Hyperparameter $\epsilon$}
+\subsection{The Influence of Hyperparameter}

-We conduct experiments to investigate the influence of hyperparameter $\epsilon$.
-Experimental results are shown in Table~\ref{tab:epsilon}, where the $L_{+\infty}$ constraint is adopted and $\gamma=0.7$.
+We conduct experiments to investigate the influence of the hyperparameter $\epsilon$.
+Experimental results are shown in Table~\ref{tab:epsilon}, where the $L_{+\infty}$ constraint is adopted.
 The process of hyperparameter search shows that too large or small $\epsilon$ cannot improve the model accuracy well, and an appropriate $\epsilon$ needs to be selected.